stastnypremysl/lsql-csv/README.md

       OPERATOR -> ||
       OPERATOR -> &&

-Each command is made from blocks separated by comma.
+Each command is made from blocks separated by a comma.
 There are these types of blocks.
 * From block
 * Select block
 * If block
 * By block
 * Sort block

-First block is always from block.
-If block after first block is without specifier (`if`, `by` or `sort`), then it is select block.
-Otherwise it is block specified by the specifier.
+The first block is always from block.
+If the block after the first block is without a specifier (`if`, `by` or `sort`), then it is a select block.
+Otherwise it is a block specified by the specifier.

-From block accept specific grammar (as specified in the grammar description), select, by and sort block select expression (`SELECT_EXPR` in the grammar) and if block arithmetic expression (`ARITHMETIC_EXPR` in the grammar).
+From block accept specific grammar (as specified in the grammar description), select, by, and sort block select expression (`SELECT_EXPR` in the grammar) and if block arithmetic expression (`ARITHMETIC_EXPR` in the grammar).

-Every source file have a number and may have multiple names - assign name, the name given to the source file by `ASSIGN_NAME=FILE_PATH` syntax in from block, and default name, which is given path to the file or `-` in case of stdin in from block.
+Every source file has a number and may have multiple names - assign name, the name given to the source file by `ASSIGN_NAME=FILE_PATH` syntax in from block, and default name, which is given path to the file or `-` in case of stdin in from block.

-Each column of a source file have a number and may have name (if named option is enabled for the given source file).
+Each column of a source file has a number and may have a name (if the named option is enabled for the given source file).

-If the source file with index M (numbering input files from 1) have been given a name XXX, its columns can be addressed by &M.N or XXX.N, where N is the index of column (numbering columns from 1).
+If the source file with index M (numbering input files from 1) has been given a name XXX, its columns can be addressed by &M.N or XXX.N, where N is the index of column (numbering columns from 1).
-If named option is enabled and a column have name `NAME`, it can be also addressed by &M.NAME or XXX.NAME.
+If the named option is enabled and a column has the name `NAME`, it can also be addressed by &M.NAME or XXX.NAME.

-If there is collision in naming (two source file have same name or two columns under the same source file have same name), then the behavior is undefined.
+If there is a collision in naming (two source files have the same name or two columns under the same source file have the same name), then the behavior is undefined.

 #### Exotic chars
-There are some chars which cannot be in symbol names (column names).
+There are some chars that cannot be in symbol names (column names).
 For simplicity, we can suppose, they are everything but alphanumerical chars excluding `-`, `.`, `&` and `_`.
 Also first char of a symbol name must be non-numerical to not be considered as an exotic char.
 Referencing names containing exotic chars without quotes is unsupported.

-It is possible to reference columns with name with exotic chars using \` quote - like \`EXOTIC NAME\`.
-The source file name is always part of column name from the syntax perspective of language - it must be inside the quotes.
+It is possible to reference columns with names with exotic chars using \` quote - like \`EXOTIC NAME\`.
+The source file name is always part of the column name from the syntax perspective of language - it must be inside the quotes.

 #### Quote chars
 There are 3 quotes (\`, " and ') used in Lsql. " and ' are always quoting a string.
 The \` quote is used for quoting symbol names.